up42/docs/source/going-further/custom-storage.rst

 For example, given the following steps:

-1. Fetch a Sentinel-2 scene
+1. Fetch a Sentinel-2 full scene.
-2. Create a cloud-optimized GeoTiff from the SAFE archive
+2. Create a cloud-optimized GeoTIFF from the SAFE archive.
-3. Store the COG for later use in another workflow
+3. Store the COG for later use in another workflow.

 you could set up the workflow as follows: